hbctraining/spatial_nanocourse/lessons/visium_hd.md

 **Exercise**

-There are 3 things about our Seurat object printout that would be different if we were using the 8µm binning instead of the 16µm binning.
+There are 3 things about our Seurat object printout that would be different if we were using the 8µm x 8µm binning instead of the 16µm x 16µm binning.
 What are these three difference?

 <details>
 <summary><b>Click here to use an app that lets you explore different bin sizes for this Seurat object</b></summary>